 🤔 Is TotalAV compatible with my operating system?

 To install TotalAV, you’ll need to have installed either Windows 7 or above or OS X 10.9 or above.
 To use the TotalAV app on your iPhone or iPad, you’ll need to have iOS version 11.3 or higher.
 For Android users, you’ll need to have Oreo 8.1 or higher.

 Note: TotalAV has stopped supporting certain versions of Windows and macOS operating systems, including Windows XP and Vista, and OS X 10.8 (even though the official TotalAV applications page still lists Windows XP and Vista).

 Once the file (TotalAV.dmg for Mac or TotalAV.exe for Windows) has downloaded, locate the file and open it.
 The installation wizard will appear and prompt you to install the software.

-Once the installation is complete, you’ll need to sign in to your TotalAV account, using your account email and passcode, to activate the full version of the software.
+Once the installation is complete, you’ll need to sign in to your TotalAV account to activate the full version of the software.